Definition of Tax Reform

 Objectives of Tax Reform

 There are some important objectives of the tax reforms.
-Few objectives of tax reform are stated and discussed as below-
+Few objectives of tax reform are stated and discussed below-

 - Enhancing Efficiency: This aims at improving the overall efficiency of the tax administration of the country.